-Although using the +1 modifier prevents concurrent development, for some file types (usually binary files), merging and resolving might not be meaningful, and it might be appropriate for only one user to check these files out at a time.
-Your Perforce administrator can use the p4 typemap command (see the Perforce Command Reference) to ensure that all files matching a file specification (for instance, //depot/...gif for all .gif files) are assigned type +1 by default.
+Although using the +1 modifier prevents concurrent development, for some file types (usually binary files), merging and resolving might not be meaningful, and some sites require pessimistic locking as a matter of policy.

+Your Perforce administrator can use the p4 typemap command (see the Perforce Command Reference) to ensure that all files matching a file specification (or even all files sitewide) are assigned type +1 by default.